christyJC/software-engineering-team-project/docs/software_requirements_specification.md

 ## Player
 1. The player character shall be able to move left and right.
 2. The player character shall be able to jump.
+3. The player character shall be aim to aim in 360 degrees.
-3. The player character shall be able to shoot.
+4. The player character shall be able to shoot.
+5. Player movement shall be controlled with the keyboard.
+6. Player aim shall be controlled with the mouse.

 ## Inventory
 1. Player needs to be able to look at the inventory that they currently have and they need to be able to interact with it